Position

 • Bachelor's degree in Data Science, Statistics, Economics, or a related field.

-• Proven experience as a Data Analyst or similar role.
+• Proven experience as a data analyst or similar role.

-• Strong analytical and problem-solving skills.
+• Strong analytical and problem-solving skills with a keen attention to detail.

 Is becoming a Analyst a good career path?